ken025/Accent-JS-Project/READme.md

     - cd into the backend and enter `open index.html`

   - User login info:
-    - email: "test@test.com" & password: "test" (to change this information, alter the seed file located in the db folder)
+    - email: "test@test.com" & password: "test"
+      -(to change this information, alter the seed file located in the db folder)

 ## Repos